umaDosey/HGCL-Rec/README.md

 ## Acknowledgements
-This research is supported by the research grants from the Department of Computer Science & Musketeers Foundation Institute of Data Science at the University of Hong Kong, the Natural Sciences & Engineering Research Council (NSERC) of Canada.
+This research is supported by the research grants from the Graduate School of Information Science and Technology, Osaka University.